datavetaren/prologcoin/README.md

 These predicates, and the constraint that only these predicates can write '$coin' terms, ensure that money cannot be created from thin air.
-Only the system may allow to create '$coin'/2 terms.
+Only the (consensus) system may create '$coin'/2 terms.

 ## Hashes & signatures